Safe in My Garden

 "Safe in My Garden" is a song written by John Phillips and recorded by The Mamas and the Papas.
 The single was briefly in the Top 100 pop chart in the United States.
 AllMusic.com calls the song "One of the group's finest latter-day records."

 The Mamas and the Papas

 After Cass Elliot left the group temporarily in 1967, she returned in 1968 to complete their fourth album, The Papas & The Mamas.
-While the 1967 single Twelve Thirty appears on the album and was intended to be the first single for the fourth album, nearly a year had passed between its release and the completion of the remainder of the album, with two additional singles issued in order to keep the group in the minds of the American record buying public (Glad to Be Unhappy - an unreleased single - and Dancing Bear, culled from the group's second album).
-As a result, Safe in My Garden serves as something of a lead-off single for the album.
+While the 1967 single Twelve Thirty appears on the album and was intended to be the first single for the fourth album, nearly a year had passed between its release and the completion of the remainder of the album, with two additional singles issued in order to keep the group in the minds of the American record buying public, "Glad to Be Unhappy" (a non-album single) and "Dancing Bear" culled from the group's second album.
+As a result, "Safe in My Garden" serves as something of a lead-off single for the album.